Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 2. Champion 7500-Watt 50 Amp Generator For RV

 It can run for up to 8 hours on a full tank of propane gas and up to 10.25 hours on a 50 percent load of regular gas.
-It’s perfect to power your home, job site, and your RV.
+This 50 amp portable generator is perfect to power your home, job site, and your RV.

 More Specs and Features: